craigfay/haskell_http/README.md

 ## About
-This repo is a starting point for new Haskell projects via Docker
+This repo is a starting point for new Haskell projects via Docker.

 ### How We Got Here:
 * `cabal sandbox init`